 Likewise, I don’t enjoy board games, especially those that last longer than an hour.
 I figured, my constantly forgetting whose turn it was or how many points I’d accumulated was due to a disinterest in the game, and it might be, but it could also be due to dyscalculia.
 Losing track of points or turns is another symptom.

-Then there's my spatial awareness which is off.
+Then there's the issues with spatial awareness.
 It turns out that being unable to memorize dance moves, which relies on both the ability to recall directions and basic spatial awareness, is a symptom of dyscalculia.
 At 31 years old, I still find myself elbowing door frames and walking into tables, bumping my head on cabinets, etc. I’m neither tall nor wide, yet very clumsy.
 My aim when throwing and ability to catch, are subpar, but I’ve also never had any interest in athletics, so that could be due to never practicing.
 These are obvious symptoms of dyspraxia, however, sufferers of dyspraxia also struggle with their fine motor skills, and being an artist, despite by awful handwriting, I do not.
 Sufferers of dyspraxia also have limited attention spans, and while Youtube and Twitter vie to reduce mine, they’ve yet to succeed.
 I can read, write, or paint for hours.

 Going over the list of symptoms, I'm also terrible at remembering names and matching them to faces.
 I figured that was due to a lack of interest in new people, until I’ve interacted with them a few times, but maybe, that’s part of a larger issue.
 I’ve also seen other symptoms listed, though not on academic sites, that rung especially true for me.
 Probably on reddit or Twitter, I read that Dyscalculia can also explain an inability to recognize pitch or musical keys.
 In college, I took a single credit chorus course and was asked to leave after the first day because, while to the best of my knowledge I am capable of matching a chorus of voices, I have no idea how to relate the sound of a human voice, my voice, to that of a piano key.
 Is that part of dyscalculia?
 Is my sensory disorder part of dyscalculia?
 Or its own thing entirely?
 Hell if I know.

 As for symptoms I do not have, I’m pretty good at remembering dates, and when I set my mind to it, I can remember phone numbers.
-I could tell you the phone number to my local library when I was in high school right now.
+I could tell you the phone number to my local library when I was in high school, right now.
 I do not have difficulty stating which of two numbers is larger.
 It takes me longer than it should to remember, but I can mostly recall the basic multiplication tables 1-12.
-While I’m not frequently late, that’s because I aim to be early everywhere I go.
+While I’m not frequently late, that’s because I aim to be early everywhere I go (after an embarrassing pattern of being late to one class because I went to the wrong room first).
 If I have to be somewhere by a certain time, I’m focused on reminding myself when I need to leave to make my appointment.
 My fiancé is the opposite, and is perfectly comfortable being late to everything, which causes me no end of anxiety.
 I don’t think I’m bad at reading maps exactly, but I do rely a lot on Google’s compass.
 When that compass isn’t working, if there aren’t street signs nearby, I’m lost.
 Yeah, I know the sun rises in the east, sets in the west, and I've got "Never Eat Sour Watermelons" down, but using the sun slows me down a lot.
 My fiancé is stunned by my poor recall of the layout of our neighborhood.
 I know how to walk to the few locations I regularly walk to.
 Anywhere we’ve reached by his driving, I do not know how to get to.

 Thanks for stopping by!
 I put out a new blog post every Monday.
 Toodles!